nilsramsperger/GroLi/README.md

 ### Misc
 - [ ] Add app icon
 - [ ] Add schema update logic
-- [ ] Combine all ShoppingList use cases into one
+- [x] Combine all ShoppingList use cases into one
 - [ ] Separate Views for iOS and macOS
 - [ ] Style the SwipeableProductView
+- [ ] Integration tests for ShoppingListViewModel
+  - Remove obsolete UnitTests

 ### UI tests
 - iOS